 Cheapest full coverage car insurance company by state

 The cost of car insurance varies by state due to different insurance laws, unique geographic features and the incidence of claims in the area, but you may still be able to find affordable rates no matter where you live.
-In the Midwestern states, USAA and Pekin tend to offer cheap coverage, whereas in the Southwest, the cheapest auto insurance companies include USAA and Geico.
 Because car insurance premiums vary between companies, getting quotes from several carriers could help you find the cheapest coverage for your needs.

 The following table shows the company that offers the cheapest full coverage premiums in each state.
 Please note that not everyone will qualify for coverage from every company.
 For example, USAA only serves military members, veterans and members of their immediate families.